SimonDevelop/game-server-manager/README.md

 # Importante notes
 - You need to install your game server before adding it to GSM.
 - If the gsm container is refreshed, the cronjobs present in the base will be added to the container's crontab.
+- Need to add your language?
+Don't hesitate to contribute with a pull request!